CSCI-4611-Spring-2023/Lecture-2/README.md

 You can run the program on [GitHub pages](https://csci-4611-spring-2023.github.io/Lecture-2).

+The latest commit is the finished code that was pushed at the end of class.
+If you are intending to implement this program while watching the lecture video, you should checkout the commit labeled `pre-class commit`  to get the starter code.

 ## Prerequisites

 To work with this code, you will first need to install [Node.js 18.13.0 LTS](https://nodejs.org/en/) (or newer) and [Visual Studio Code](https://code.visualstudio.com/).